seance/paraverse/pages/arcana-and-spellcasting.md

 - Reagents: Salt (&#x1f714;), Sulfur (&#x1f70d;) and Mercury (&#x1f710;)
 - Alloys: Metal, Dwarven and Gnomish

-Reagents can be purchased from Alchemists and found in the world.
+Alchemical materials be purchased from Alchemists and found in the world.

 [&laquo; Table of Contents](..)